 No Insurance or License Costs

-You know what’s terrible?
+Do you know what’s terrible?
 DMV lines.
-You know what you don’t have to stand in when you only use an electric bike?
+Do you know what you don’t have to stand in when you only use an electric bike?

 You guessed it.
-There’s no certifications, licenses, or monthly vehicle insurance premiums required to own and operate an electric bike.
+There are no certifications, licenses, or monthly vehicle insurance premiums required to own and operate an electric bike.